 Training commissions of 40 emergency committees (38 local and 2 Municipal).

-At the end of the project, it has been achieved the training of the commissions of the 38 CODEL and the 2 CODEM, a summary of the workshops follows:
+By end of the project, 38 CODEL and the 2 CODEM commissions have been trained; a summary of the workshops follows:

 Health Commission

 6 workshops were carried out, 3 in Marale and 3 in Yorito, integrating between five and six communities in each of them, the workshops were developed by the Fire Department of the city of El Progreso providing theoretical and practical knowledge on first aid, emphasizing on the care of the most common affections during emergencies, including among other, fractures, bruises, cuts, cardiopulmonary recovery, snakebite, gastrointestinal conditions.
 During the training, illustrated material was given out.